+- Claims are submitted on the correct claim form.

+- All receipts are correct and attached.

+- The claims adhere to the finance policy

+The amounts contained on the claim form reflect the correct distance travelled (Mileage or kilometres) and are reasonable and mathematically correct.
+For business travel the distance in kilometres is calculated by the LOWER of either:-

-- Claims are submitted on the correct claim form. - All receipts are correct and attached. - The claims adhere to the finance policy - The amounts contained are correct Mileage where applicable is reasonable and mathematically correct.
-Mileage is only claimed from the place of business (usually 20 lower Dominick street) and not from another point.
-Please see rates in the table below. - That the claim has been signed by the claimant and authorised by either the cost centre manager or their Line Manager when the cost centre manager is the beneficiary. - Proof of attendance at the meeting should be provided (receipts, attendance sheet if board member/participant
+- the distance between your home and the temporary place of work - the distance between your normal place of work and the temporary place of work.

+Please see rates in the table below.

+That the claim has been signed by the claimant and authorised by either the cost centre manager or their Line Manager when the cost centre manager is the beneficiary.

+Proof of attendance at the meeting should be provided (receipts, attendance sheet if board member/participant

 Mileage rates are periodically reviewed and subject to revenue rules.
-The current rate as of October 2016 for expenses claim form are given in the tables below.
+The current rate as of January 2023 for expenses claim form are given in the tables below.